 Geoffrey is from the USA, and he has taught preaching at New College.
 He was the Director of the Centre for Christian Communication at Durham University, but was before that an actor, specialising in mime and physical theatre.
 Through it all, his heart has been for telling the Christian story in ways that can be heard in contemporary culture.

-Judith chairs the planning group for our worship during the vacancy.
+Judith chairs the planning group for our worship.
 She was a founder of the Christian Dance Fellowship of Britain, and for many years led the worship and pastoral care at the Christian Artists Conference, Europe.
 Following an MA in English at Durham University, she worked as Assistant Senior Tutor at St Mary’s College.
 She is working on her second novel.

 The Scottish Episcopal Church recognises the special status of children, young people and vulnerable adults.